fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 During the development of the project, I encountered the following considerations/improvements for a nearby future/next web development project:

-1. Improvements to a more fluid user experience with modern web framework.
+1. Further improvements to a more fluid user experience with modern web framework.
 2. Fix some front-end spacing issues of user interface.
-3. Add JavaScript code to input message boxes of success when I add new data.
+3. For a future project, maybe store the data utilizing a SQL database solution.

 <h2>Conclusions</h2>